cloudfoundry-community/webconfig-example-app/README.md

 For instructions on how to use this buildpack with your own application and external configuration files, please see the buildpack [repository](https://github.com/greenhouse-org/web-config-transform-buildpack)

 ## Usage :
->Note: This repository includes solution files specific to Visual Studio.
+This repository includes solution files specific to Visual Studio.
 Once you download this application, cd into the web project folder (WebConfigSampleApp) to run the below commands as is.

 #### 1. Create a service for Spring Cloud Config Server